Written by Robert Holmes

-Doctor Who is a British science fiction television series which has been around off and on since 1963.
+Doctor Who is a British science-fiction television series that has been around off and on since 1963.
 The main character is just known as “The Doctor” and is a Time Lord from the planet Gallifrey.
 This means he travels through time to various places.
 One of his favorite places to visit is Earth.
 Typically, he has one human female accompanying him on his adventures, and sometimes a human male as well or another alien.
 He travels in a time machine known as a “Tardis” which is disguised as a British Police booth.

 A Time Lord can regenerate if fatally wounded, which has accounted for all the different actors who have played The Doctor throughout the years.
 In this episode, he is portrayed by Tom Baker.
-Baker was one of the most popular incarnations of The Doctor, and by many fan’s assessments he was the most popular.
+Baker was one of the most popular incarnations of The Doctor, and by many fan’s assessments, he was the most popular.

 The Doctor is traveling with earthlings Sarah Jane and Harry (portrayed by Elisabeth Sladen and Ian Marter) in The Ark in Space.
 Due to Harry messing with something in the Tardis, they land on an orbiting satellite, sometime in Earth’s distant future.
 It’s almost dead, with the power cut, little oxygen, and no signs of life.
 Apparently, the humans contained on board this space station are the last remnant of humanity, hence the title.

 As the Doctor slowly restores power, strange things begin happening.
 After the three are attacked by a defense mechanism on the station, Sarah Jane is separated from the two men and ends up in a sleep chamber.
 As Harry and the Doctor search for her, they learn the truth of what is happening.